 Disclaimer: This article is for informational purposes only and not for the purpose of providing legal advice.
-You should contact an attorney for questions or concern with regard to a specific issue or problem with TEFL contracts.
+You should contact an attorney for questions or concerns with regard to a specific issue or problem with TEFL contracts.

 TEFL contracts can be both confusing and a little scary for first-time teachers and seasoned veterans alike.
 Knowing that you are protected and that the document you are signing actually contains what was agreed upon can be troublesome.
 TEFL contracts in many countries throughout the world are often written up in the local language and contract law can be quite confusing even if you do know what is in your contract.
 Find out what to look for in your contract as well as what to do to ensure you are protecting yourself from schools that may be less than scrupulous.

 One of the first steps you can take before you even accept a job is to look at an employer’s reputation according to other teachers.
 If other teachers have had problems in the past outside of a few isolated incidents then you should be aware you could easily have problems also.
 One of the best things you can do is ask the school to put you into contact with a current teacher, preferably through email so the teacher can answer at their convenience and provide you with more accurate and honest answers.

 You want to ask them about specific issues they have had such not just in the classroom but also in dealing with administration.
 If you are being promised accommodation ask the teacher if what they were given matched what they were promised in terms of the pictures and the facilities.
 Ask the teacher if other benefits such as reimbursed flights or transportation were delivered or if they had any troubles.

 Ask how issues were dealt with